skybrush-io/flockwave-spec/doc/protocol.md

 `disconnecting`
 : The connection is not alive any more, but it has not been properly shut down yet.

+`unknown`
+: The status of the connection is unknown (typically because we have received no status information from the connection yet).

-The value of a field of type `ConnectionStatus` is always a string with one of the four values above.
+The value of a field of type `ConnectionStatus` is always a string with one of the five values above.

 ### `GPSCoordinate`